 When it comes to white-collar crimes in New Jersey, prosecutors can be very tough.
 Depending on the crime, a prosecutor will definitely try to get the harshest sentence possible.
 This is why you will need a defense attorney who knows all about white-collar law.
 Many of the lawyers are former federal prosecutors.
 They are well versed in white-collar law and know exactly what prosecutors will do.
 They will use their own personal experience to fight back and secure a victory for you.

-Protecting Your Rights: The Role of a Defense Attorney
+Protecting Your Rights: The Role of a New Jersey Federal Criminal Defense Lawyers

 Remember, never answer questions without the benefit of a lawyer present.
 This is one of the biggest mistakes a person can make.
 Federal agents can often put the fear of God in a person and trick them into giving up their rights.
 And anything you say to them can be used against you at your trial.
 A good lawyer will be at your side from start to finish.
 The first order of business is arguing to have the charges dropped.
 If there is not enough evidence, a reasonable judge will drop them.